MarcialRosales/rabbitmq-backup-and-restore/scenario1/README.md

 ## Let's transfer messages from main to dr site
 If we want to see in action how to transfer messages we need to produce a message backlog.
 For that, we stop the consumer app and then producer app.
 The lag between stopping both will produce enough messages to demonstrate how to transfer those messages.

+> We use RabbitMQ PerfTest to deploy the consumer and producer applications.
+They have been configured to publish/consume to/from 10 queues.
+The producer will publish a message every second.

 1. Stop the consumer application
  ```
  make stop-main-consumer